sagemath/sage-archive-2023-02-01/src/doc/en/developer/advanced_git.rst

 our working branch.

 However, after this merge, we need to (partially) recompile SageMath.
-Sometimes this can take ages (as many timestamps are renewed) and there is a way to avoid it.
+Sometimes this can take ages (as many files are touched and their timestamps are renewed) and there is a way to avoid it.

 Minimize the Recompilation Time
 -------------------------------

-Suppose we are on some new SageMath (e.g. on branch ``develop``) which runs successfully, and we have an "old" branch ``some/code``, that we want to bring onto this SageMath version.
+Suppose we are on some new SageMath (e.g. on branch ``develop``) which was already compiled and runs successfully, and we have an "old" branch ``some/code``, that we want to bring onto this SageMath version (without triggering unnecessary recompilations).

 We first create a new working tree in a directory ``merge`` and switch to this directory::